-I have recently been informed the 4th Wednesday of every November (also known as Thanksgiving Eve) is Tie One On Day!
+Did you know the 4th Wednesday of every November (also known as Thanksgiving Eve) is Tie One On Day?

 Tie One On Day, is a day to celebrate aprons, and the spirit of women of earlier generations who wore aprons as part of their daily wardrobe.